What is balenaOS?

 my-new-hostname.local.
 If you don't set a custom hostname, the device will default to

-On the production variant, nothing is written to tty1, on boot up you should only see the balena logo on the HDMI screen and this will persist until your application code takes over the framebuffer.
+On production images, nothing is written to tty1, on boot you should only see the balena logo, and this will persist until your application code takes over the framebuffer.
 If you would like to replace the balena logo with your own custom splash logo, then you will need to replace the

-resin-boot) with your own image.
-NOTE: As it currently stands plymouth expects the image to be named
+Note: As it currently stands, plymouth expects the image to be named

-NetworkManager and ModemManager
+NetworkManager and Modem Manager

-system-connections folder in the boot partition which is copied into
+system-connections folder in the boot partition, which is copied into

 /etc/NetworkManager/system-connections.
 So any valid NetworkManager connection file can just be dropped into the boot partition before device commissioning.